-The following tax foreclosure suits, identified by District Court of Shawnee County case name and number, are currently pending: 13-C-173
+The following tax foreclosure suits, identified by District Court of Shawnee County case name and number, are currently pending: Case No. 2018-CV-900

-PROPERTY LIST: (Auction list is subject to change.) – There are no current property lists available to the public at this time.
-Please check back at a later date.
+PROPERTY LIST: (Auction list is subject to change.) – There is no property list available at this time.
+One will be provided closer to the next auction date.

 If you would like to be added to our email list to be notified when a list becomes available let us know by sending us an email at email@example.com or call us at 785-251-4042.